Kanzyone/Venge-Bugs/README.md

 The repository functions as an open and continuously evolving archive of known issues, maintained through community contribution and careful documentation.

-_This is an unofficial project and is not directly affiliated with the Venge.io development team.
-All content is based on player observations and reports._

 If you have any questions, suggestions, or feedback, feel free to reach out on Discord: [kanzyone](https://discord.com/users/1238205250461106230).

 <br>